chharvey/schemaorg-jsd/README.md

 This module exports an asynchronous validation function.
 It returns a Promise object, so you may use `await` or you may use standard `Promise` prototype methods.
-Read the JSDoc in `./index.js` for further details.
+Read the TypeDoc comments in `./src/index.ts` for further details.

 ```js
 const { sdoValidate } = require('schemaorg-jsd')